How does Google Search Engine works?

 You should not get involved in any of the above practices.
 In order to rank well, you have to create high quality and unique content which will lead you to the next level naturally.

 Now let us talk about the most important algorithm of Google, Hummingbird.

 Google announced the Hummingbird algorithm in the year 2013.
 After releasing Hummingbird, its main focus was to understand the searcher’s intent.

-Every single Google search is controlled by Hummingbird algorithm.
+Every single Google search is controlled by the Hummingbird algorithm.

-Here you should focus on keywords, better the number of keywords, better will be the results which mean that your website will able to rank for all the search queries related to your niche.
+Here you should focus on keywords, better the number of keywords, better will be the results which means that your website will be able to rank for all the search queries related to your niche.